scalefactory/zcollective/README.md

 Passing a list of facts to ```--hostgroup-facts``` will result in ZCollective creating a Zabbix hostgroup per matching fact discovered by MCollective.
 It will then assign hosts to hostgroups based on the same facts. (e.g. given an example fact of osfamily=Debian and passing ```--hostgroup-facts osfamily``` to ZCollective.
 You will end up with a new hostgroup named Debian containing hosts with that fact)

+Using ``--insecure-https``` will pass VERIFY_NONE OpenSSL, permitting the use of insecure or self-signed certificates. _Use this at your own risk_.

 ## Example

 A run against a fresh Zabbix install on a modest infrastructure, using the default username/password: